25-1-Great Vocals

 Writer/Composer: Giacomo Puccini (1918)

-This beloved soprano aria has been covered by multitudes of great female Opera singers, but this stunning version—one of the most beautifully performed interpretations of all time!
+This beloved soprano aria has been covered by multitudes of great female Opera singers, but this stunning version is most assuredly, one of the most beautifully performed interpretations of all time!
 No words can describe this angelic offering by “La Superba,” our Spanish star with an unmistakable bel canto vocal technique.
 Known around the world, she has achieved diva status from the early 1960s into the 2010s, respected by her peers and public alike.
-Her marvelous, sensitive, smooth deliveries are full of emotion and nuance, and blessed with an uncanny ability to move through her 4-octave range with style, sophistication and extraordinary beauty.
-Listen carefully…Ecstatically Beautiful!
+Her marvelous, sensitive, smooth deliveries are full of emotion and nuance and blessed with an uncanny ability to move through her 4-octave range with style, sophistication and extraordinary beauty.
+Listen carefully, Can there be any doubt that she lets her voice become a celestial musical instrument…Ecstatically Beautiful!

 5. BRIDGE OVER TROUBLED WATER (1970)